jaevans/harvester-enable-nested-virt/README.md

 ## Configuration

-The webhook is configured via a ConfigMap with the following format:
+The webhook is configured via a ConfigMap containing a `config.yaml` key with the YAML configuration:

 ```yaml
 apiVersion: v1